jtrfs/mockup-to-article/README.md

 ***

 ### My tweaks to the project:
-* I used not only HTML but also some internal CSS plus media query along with JavaScript and jQuery.
+* I used not only HTML but also some internal CSS plus media query along with and jQuery.
 To see the effect you must resize the viewport.

 **some media query**
 ```